jsacco1/utils/guideseq.md

   Note the path for bwa added as environment variable.

-  4. Add bwa to $PATH
+  4. Add bwa and bedtools to the $PATH

 ## Analysis
   1. Run each step individually, starting from from umitag.
 No yaml file required.